binipringle/contracts/_texts/0-outline.md

 Text pp 277-281

-## Working with Rules and Outlining
+Working with Rules and Outlining

 How will the rule for promise appear in your outline?

-## Vc The Restitution Principle
+## Vc The Restitution principle

 **Cotnam v.
 Wisdom**